southpeak/Minya/README.md

 UINavigationController *navigation = [[UINavigationController alloc] initWithRootViewController:viewController];
 ```

 Of course, there are some questions: how do they communicate with each other?
-And which they depend on?
+And which they are relied on?
 We will talk later.

 Let's come back to Store.
 Store's job is to precess business logic.
 A store has three data source: Server, Local Storage and User input.
 We just talk about the Server and Local Storage.